The Sales Associate Application Process

 4. EXAMINATIONS: The examination is given by Pearson Vue.
 Upon approval of the application, Pearson Vue will send an approval letter to the applicant.
 Applicants can then schedule a state examination date by either calling Person Vue at 1-888-204-6289, or by visiting their website at http://www.Pearsonvue.com.
-The applicant must pass the examination with a score of at least 75%.
+The applicant must pass the state examination with a score of at least 75%.
 The Candidate Information Booklet available here is a useful source to help guide you through the examination process.